Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: The Free-Forgetful Adjunction and Strict Monadicity

-\item the multiplication $\mu_{(A,d_A)}$ is given as $\mu_{(A,d_A)} = U(\epsilon_{F(A,d_A)})$, where $\epsilon$ is the counit of the adjunction.
-We now show that, for $[t]_\equiv \in \Freeset{\FreesetA}$,\todo{ VV: note how, in what follows and possibly also earlier in the section, the fact of using $\equiv$ without specifying the underlying set of metric space may be confusing} the multiplication behaves as the function substituting each occurrence of an equivalence class of terms in $t$ with a representative of the class, thus ``flattening'' the term as follows:
+\item The multiplication of $\qterms{\sig,\Phi}$ is given by $\mu_{(A,d_A)} = U(\varepsilon_{F(A,d_A)})$, where $\varepsilon$ is the counit of the adjunction.
+Concretely, this is the function substituting each occurrence of an equivalence class of terms with a representative of the class, thus ``flattening'' the term as follows:

-\todo{I think the notation below is quite heavy, due to the use of $t,t'$ for things at different levels.
-I added the simplified (yet a bit informal) equation above to make superclear what the definition is.}